simonmichael/hledger_site/faq.md

 - summarise accounts to give the big picture
 - filter out just the items or time period you're interested in
 - rewrite or pivot account names to give different views
-- output reports as plain text, HTML for sharing, CSV for export or spreadsheet viewing
+- output reports as plain text, HTML, or CSV
-- run as a live-updating terminal UI, for fast exploration
+- run as a live-updating terminal UI, for fast interactive exploration
 - run as a web app, allowing remote/multi-user browsing and data entry
 - run as a JSON web API, for integrating with custom apps